 Andrew Nash has over 30-years experience in transport planning and policy development.
 He has lived in Vienna Austria since 2007 and has worked as an independent consultant on a wide variety of planning, research and communications projects.
+He has been a lecturer at ETH Zurich and BFI FH Wien.
 Between 2001 and 2007 Nash was a researcher at the ETH Zurich’s Institute for Transport Planning and Systems (IVT) focusing on public transport planning, railway operations, and the use of new technology in transport.

 Before moving to Europe Nash served as executive director of the San Francisco County Transportation Authority, where he directed the city’s long-range transportation planning and financing programs.
 He also worked as a senior manager for Caltrain and the Santa Clara Valley Transportation Authority, and as a consultant with CDM Smith.